Boris and Carrie Johnson host wedding party at Tory donor’s Cotswolds estate

 Billionaire Lord Bamford is covering at least some of the cost of the party, the Mirror reported, quoting unnamed sources.

-It is not the first time Mr Johnson, who has been married twice before, has benefited from the JCB chairman’s backing.
+It is not the first time Mr Johnson has benefited from the JCB chairman’s backing.

 The Tory peer supported his 2019 leadership bid, with Mr Johnson knocking down a wall with a JCB digger at the Staffordshire factory in a stunt to demonstrate he could “get Brexit done”.